Welcome to my website!

 I also offer clients the opportunity after the initial work has been completed to switch to sessions every 2 weeks.
 Reducing the frequency of sessions helps a client to feel supported until they are ready to end the sessions.
 All clients are welcome to come back to me in future, should the need arise.

-I know that if you have an illness like MS you may be too fatigued on the day to attend the session and because I ask for payment in advance, you may feel that you can't commit.
+I know that if you have an illness like MS/FND/Fibromyalgia you may be too fatigued on the day to attend the session and because I ask for payment in advance, you may feel that you can't commit.
 Please be reassured that I am understanding and if you have paid and are unable to attend at short notice, you only have to send me an email and we will reschedule for another day and you will not have to pay again.
 Same goes for certain other situations so please contact me to discuss your personal circumstances in more detail.

 My first session